mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

   - 3.4 SVMs with Kernels: Gaussian Kernels
   - 3.5 What to Use When?
   - 3.6 Non-Linear SVM Syntax in Scikit-Learn
-  - 3.7 Python Lab: Wine Classification
+  - 3.7 Python Lab: Wine Classification with SVMs
-  - 3.8 Python Example: Food Item Classification
+  - 3.8 Python Example: Food Item Classification with SVMs
 4. [Decision Trees (Week 4)](#4.-Decision-Trees)

 ## 1. Logistic Regression